hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250814031v2-unintended-misalignment-from-agentic-fine-tuning-risks-and-mitigatio.md

 ---
 layout: default
-title: Unintended Misalignment from Agentic Fine-Tuning: Risks and Mitigation
+title: "Unintended Misalignment from Agentic Fine-Tuning: Risks and Mitigation"
 ---

 # Unintended Misalignment from Agentic Fine-Tuning: Risks and Mitigation